Recreating an 1864 train – the Oldbury carriage project

 The roof profile is almost flat and lighting was by oil lamp.
 The carriage survived to be fitted with electric lights and was withdrawn in 1923.
 A new life as a garden chalet at Bembridge followed.
 It was donated to the Wight Locomotive Society and was moved to Havenstreet in 1983.

-The first restoration, coach 10, was completed in 2017 for the Great Rail Restorations TV series, hosted by Peter Snow.
-This can usually be seen in our Train Story Discovery Centre, but runs on the line during special events.
+In 2017 it was restored as part of the Great Rail Restorations TV series hosted by broadcaster Peter Snow, and aired on Channel 4.
+Unlike our other 4-wheel carriages it now sits on a new wooden underframe.
+Our Oldbury coach is usually seen in our Train Story Discovery Centre, but runs on the line during special events.

-The second Oldbury coach, number 21, is now being restored in our Carriage & Wagon workshop.
-After withdrawal from passenger service, the body was sold and became a garden shed near Yarmouth, and was donated to the Railway in 1980.
-This carriage has three equally sized First Class compartments, and when complete, will be a splendid addition to our fleet.
+The second Oldbury coach, No 21, entered our Carriage & Wagon workshop for restoration in 2019.
+After withdrawal from passenger service, the body was sold and became a garden shed near Yarmouth before being donated to the Railway in 1980.
+This carriage has three First Class compartments, and when complete, will be a splendid addition to our fleet.

 Volunteers are the very lifeblood of the Isle of Wight Steam Railway, and this certainly applies in our Carriage & Wagon workshop.
 We have plenty of jobs for metal-workers, carpenters, glaziers, painters and upholsterers.
 However, you certainly don’t need any specific skills – there’s work for almost anyone.

 Please see our volunteers page if you’re inspired to get involved.